jetthoughts/jetthoughts.github.io/content/blog/improving-ruby-on-rails-test-suite-performance-by-disabling-animations-programming-tutorial/index.md

 ---
 dev_to_id: 1561382
 title: Improving Ruby on Rails Test Suite Performance by Disabling Animations
-description: Have you ever encountered random failing tests using the Ruby on Rails system tests?
-If so, you may...
+description: Improve Ruby on Rails test suite performance with our expert consulting.
+Learn how disabling animations can boost speed in this programming tutorial.
 created_at: '2023-08-07T10:41:24Z'
 edited_at: '2024-11-01T21:06:08Z'
 draft: false